-One study found that found that hypo-connectivity of the left amygdala with anterior cingulate cortex normalized following localized neurofeedback, suggesting that neurofeedback can change resting-state functional connectivity in depression and affective disorders.
+One study found that hypo-connectivity of the left amygdala with anterior cingulate cortex normalized following localized neurofeedback, suggesting that neurofeedback can change resting-state functional connectivity in depression and affective disorders.

-This biologic predisposition to depression is also found in research findings that have shown that infants of depressed mothers display this same reduced left frontal EEG activation.
-This frontal alpha asymmetry may represent a state marker of depression, as well as reflecting a biological or trait marker of a vulnerability.
+This biological predisposition to depression is also found in research findings that have shown that infants of depressed mothers display this same reduced left frontal EEG activation.
+This frontal alpha asymmetry may represent a state marker of depression, as well as reflecting a biological or trait marker of vulnerability.

 Neurofeedback asymmetry training in depression has also been linked to improvements in executive functioning skills and emotional regulation compared to control groups.
 Neurofeedback may be used in conjunction with psychotherapy or medication to help improve functioning and reduce depressive symptoms.